MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 - Users who need to do MFA won't be able to sign-in (as there is no interaction)
 - Users won't be able to do single sign-on

-### Configure the ROPC flow in AzureAD B2C
+### Configure the ROPC flow in Azure AD B2C

-In your AzureAD B2C tenant, create a new user flow and select **Sign in using ROPC**.
+In your Azure AD B2C tenant, create a new user flow and select **Sign in using ROPC**.
 This will enable the ROPC policy for your tenant.
 See [Configure the resource owner password credentials flow](/azure/active-directory-b2c/configure-ropc) for more details.

 `IPublicClientApplication` contains a method called `AcquireTokenByUsernamePassword`: